garamgim/rock-paper-scissors/README.md

 <br>

 ## About
-I first made Rock paper scissors Jascript console game according to assignment 1, then after moving to assignment 2, made a HTML & CSS Website and linked it to the previous game with some refactoring.
+I first made a Rock paper scissors Jascript console game according to the assignment 1, then after moving to the assignment 2, made a HTML & CSS Website and linked it to the previous game with refactoring.
 <br><br>
-What I maily learned in this stage is how to use DOM methods.
+What I mainly learned in this stage is how to use DOM methods.
 Planning for the logic itself was not very difficult but making it work was another story.
 <br><br>
 I will keep working on this repo as I want to try more DOM methods & make it look better.